juntao/arenztopia/content/news/Issue 35.md

 This week we recommend the Hunger Games by Suzanne Collins.
 It is a wonderful book about Catniss Everdeen and the country of Panam, set in a dystopian world where people are forced to fight to the death.
 If you like fiction books about dystopia, this is a book for you.

 ## Poetry
-By Lorenzo Avila
+By Lorenzo Avila, edited by Tony Yuan

 I am not sure what to write.
 So
-i am writing a poem
+I am writing a poem
 about
 food:

 F-unnel cake
 O-melets
 O-ats
 D-ragon Fruit

 I-ce cream
 S-ushi

 G-reek yogurt
 O-nion
 O-ranges
 D-umpling

-Are all foods i love.
+Are all foods that I love.

 ## Obituary
 By Owen Miyazoi